Americans are incredibly generous.

 However, being generous only goes so far.
 We also need to be smart about how we give away our hard-earned dollars.
-Whether you plan to donate $5,000 or $5 million in 2019, making these four resolutions will help you do more good in the world.
+Whether you plan to donate $5,000 or $5 million this year, making these four resolutions will help you do more good in the world.

 1. Commit for the Long Term